Frequently Asked Questions From Educators

 - how these behaviors interfere with the student’s participation and performance in the class,

 - what useful strategies and/or or academic adjustments that address these barriers and help him/her to function more effectively in the role of student?

-One of the best sources of information is from the student him/herself; s/he is the best source of expertise about the impact of disability and its effect on individual functioning.
-Other sources include again the disabilities services office, AMI, AHEAD, JAN or mental health information sources at the library or on the Internet.
+One of the best sources of information is from the student; he or she is the best source of expertise about the impact of disability and its effect on individual functioning.
+Other sources include again the disabilities services office, AMI, AHEAD, JAN, or mental health information sources at the library or on the Internet.